Holiday entitlement calculator – calculations made easy | Moorepay

 Example: Leaver

-Employee leaves eight months into the holiday year, working 2 days per week, and the company does not close for bank holidays.
-Full time entitlement is 30 days.
+In this example, the employee leaves eight months into the holiday year, working 2 days per week, and the company does not close for bank holidays.
+Full-time entitlement is 30 days.

 30 (total no. holiday days) ÷ 5 (no. days in a working week) = 6